Turning age 70.5 with an IRA account – what you need to know

 Do I have to take a portion from each account?

-If you happen to have several IRA accounts, you can aggregate the value of the accounts to make the calculation, but then take the distribution from only one of the accounts.
-You do not need to take a portion from each account, unless you prefer to do it that way for accounting purposes.
-Keep in mind, if you have a 401K account, you will need to calculate that amount separately and then take that portion from the 401K.
-If you have other accounts, such as retirement annuities or 403b’s, you will likely have to take those distributions separately, as they cannot be aggregated with your regular IRAs.
-If you have a 401k and you are still working and contributing, providing you are not more than a 5% owner of the company, you can choose to defer distributions until you retire.
+If you happen to have several IRA accounts, you can total the value of the accounts to make the calculation, but then take the distribution from only one of the accounts.
+You do not need to take a part from each account, unless you prefer to do it that way for accounting purposes.
+If you have a 401K account, you will need to calculate that amount and then take the portion from the 401K.
+Other accounts, such as retirement annuities or 403b’s, need separate distributions.
+They cannot be aggregated with your regular IRAs.
+If you have a 401k and you are still working and contributing, you can choose to defer distributions until you retire.
 If you own more than a 5% share of the company, you will be required to take a distribution.

-For more information on financial planning visit our website at www.Evensky.com
+For more information on financial planning visit our website.